Hi, I’m Alex and I love to share my experience and suggestions to manage the humidity levels in any area, maybe it’s your home. I...Read more

 Yes; the Ultrasonic humidifier has a fan that produces a cool breeze during operation.
 It provides comfortable settings for asthma and allergy patients by gently dispersing warm mist throughout your room which alleviates nasal congestion caused by dry indoor air during winter months or central heating systems in summer months.

-Can I use essential oil in ultrasonic humidifier?
+2. Can I use essential oil in an ultrasonic humidifier?

 Essential Oils are pure plant oils primarily resulting from the act of distillation.
 The purity found in these oils is usually achieved by processing them.
 I would not recommend using essential oils with an ultrasonic humidifier.
 They may damage the head, filter, and/or cool mist pad (depending on what type of humidifier you are using).